wikimedia/integration-zuul/doc/source/reference/developer/specs/index.rst

 This section contains specifications for future Zuul development.
 As we work on implementing significant changes, these document our plans for those changes and help us work on them collaboratively.
+Once a specification is implemented, it should be removed.
+All relevant details for implemented work must be reflected correctly in Zuul's documentation instead.

 .. warning:: These are not authoritative documentation.
 These features are not currently available in Zuul.
 They may change